pawankr48133/Employee_Face_Recogination/README.md

 # Employee_Face_Recogination

-Overview
-This Flask-based Employee Face Recognition Attendance System is designed to streamline attendance management using face recognition technology.
+ Employee Face Recognition Attendance System is designed to streamline attendance management using face recognition technology.
 The system allows users to add, list, and delete employees, and it provides real-time attendance tracking through a webcam.
 The application stores attendance records in CSV files and maintains employee details, including images and relevant information, in dedicated directories.

 Features
 Face Recognition: Utilizes OpenCV and scikit-learn's K-Nearest Neighbors algorithm for face detection and recognition.